adamwulf/PonyExpress/README.md

 There are multiple ways to receive notifications.

 ### Option 1: Register an object and method

-As described in the Quick Start above, an object can register one of its methods to handle an incoming `Letter`.

 Just as in `NotificationCenter`, the object is held weakly, and does not need to be explicitly unregistered when the object deallocs.